 Both the Yorkie and Shih Tzu are small, popular dogs.
-They are perfect for those that don’t want a larger dog and are merely looking for a canine to be their companion.
+They are perfect for those who don’t want a larger dog and are merely looking for a canine to be their companion.
 However, that’s where these dogs’ similarities end.

 Otherwise, these dogs are incredibly different.
 One is much more active than the other.
-In this article, we’ll look at the differences between these two breeds, which should help you determine which one is best for you.
+In this article, we’ll look at the differences between these breeds, which should help you determine which is best for you.

 At a Glance

-These dogs are tiny.
+Yorkies are tiny.
 They only weigh about 7 pounds at most.
 They are a compact terrier, to put it simply.
 Their silky coat often reaches the floor with a mix of a steel grey and an amber orange.

 Even if the rest of the Yorkshire Terrier is kept long, the face and area around the eyes should be trimmed short.
 Alternatively, you can pull it into a topknot to keep the dog’s eyes clear.
 Otherwise, they can get eye infections due to their dirty hair being kept near their face.